fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 in *Lab 10*, *Data Analytics with pandas and NumPy*), or any number of other libraries available to Python developers.

-Just like your own software, the libraries developed by other teams frequently change as bugs are fixed, features are added, and old code is removed or refactored, which is the process of restructuring existing code.
-That means it\'s important that your team uses the same version of a library so that it works in the same way for all of them.

-Additionally, you want your customers or the servers where you deploy your software to use the same versions of the same libraries as well, so that everything works the same way on their computers, too.

 There are multiple tools for solving this problem.
 These include `pip`, `easy_install`, `brew`, and